BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Methods

 Let us consider a signal measured with an electrode $\raw{d}[n]$ placed on the head of a subject:

 where $\raw{c}[n]$ is the consciously controlled part of the EEG. $\raw{b}[n]$ is the background EEG activity which the subject cannot control. $\raw{a}[n]$ are all artefacts such as muscle activity added to the measurement.
-Important for this paper is that the noise $\raw{a}[n]$ is non-stationary: for example when smiling the power of $\raw{a}[n]$ will be larger and when relaxing the power of $\raw{a}[n]$ will be less.
-This needs to be kept in mind as this property will be crucial later when calculating the SNR-wall.
+Important for this paper is that the noise sources $\raw{a}[n]$ and $\raw{b}[n]$ are both non-stationary: for example when smiling the power of $\raw{a}[n]$ will be larger and when relaxing the power of $\raw{a}[n]$ will be less and non-stationary muscle noise is even generated during pure mental tasks \cite{Whitham2008}.
+The only stationary noise in these recordings comes from the measurement equipment.
 Together $\raw{b}[n]$ and $\raw{a}[n]$ form the noise $\raw{r}[n]$ of the signal measured.
-Generally the raw EEG signal from the electrode requires filtering, which is at least DC and powerline interference removal but usually also bandpass filtering if only a certain EEG band is of interest:
+Generally, the raw EEG signal from the electrode requires filtering, which includes at least DC and powerline interference removal but usually also bandpass filtering if only a certain EEG band is of interest:

-where from now on signals without the $\raw{\,}$ are the ones after filtering.
+where we subsume all filtering in $f[n]$ and from now on signals without the $\;\raw{\,}\;$ are the ones after filtering.

 The decision problem can be considered as a binary hypothesis testing problem which can be written as:

 The hypothesis $H_0$ represents the situation where the signal at the electrode contains just noise and $H_1$ where consciously generated EEG is present.